Rig building at Nigg : Nigg Energy Park : Nigg Oil Terminal

 At Highland Deephaven, Evanton, to the west of Invergordon, a causeway, nearly 1,000m in length, with a jetty-head at the end, was completed in mid-1980’s, to allow production of the great lengths of pipeline that were reeled on to Apache, owned by American firm Santa Fe.
 Now the causeway extends to 1,300m and the Apache has been replaced by the larger Apache 11 in transporting reels of pipeline ranging from 2-16 inches (5.1cm – 40.6cm) in diameter.
 In 2008 the company (now Technip) invested £3 million in the Evanton base to increase storage capacity for ‘pipestalks’ (which are joined to make ‘pipelines’ for subsea projects) and to improve the efficiency of production and spooling of fabricated pipelines.

-The £2.6bn Beatrice Offshore Windfarm Ltd project has just been given the green light for construction by owners SSE (40%), Copenhagen Infrastructure Partners (CIP) (35%) and SDIC Power (25%) after reaching Financial Close on 23rd May 2016.
-The project will be one of the largest private investments ever made in Scottish infrastructure.
-The 588MW, 84 turbine, wind farm will be situated in the Outer Moray Firth and is expected to power approximately 450,000 homes (around three times the number of homes in the Moray and Highland regions).
-Construction at the new £10m operations and maintenance facility in Wick and the transmission works in Moray will commence in 2016.
-Offshore construction will begin in 2017 and the wind farm is expected to become fully operational in 2019.
+The £2.6bn Beatrice Offshore Windfarm Ltd project was given the green light for construction by owners SSE (40%), Copenhagen Infrastructure Partners (CIP) (35%) and SDIC Power (25%) after reaching Financial Close on 23rd May 2016.
+The project was one of the largest private investments ever made in Scottish infrastructure at the time.
+The 588MW, 84 turbine, wind farm is situated in the Outer Moray Firth and is capable of powering approximately 450,000 homes (around three times the number of homes in the Moray and Highland regions).
+Offshore construction began in 2017 and the wind farm become fully operational in 2019.

-Siemens, one of the companies involved in the project, will use Nigg Energy Park, owned by Global Energy Group, for assembling turbines from spring 2018.
-Components from all over Scotland and Europe will be delivered, stored and assembled into complete wind turbines.
-The firth’s usual ranks of oil rigs will be joined by strange hybrid offshore wind farm construction vessels, part ocean-going barge, part jack-up rig.
-These will load up with half a dozen Siemens turbines at a time, and sail out through the Sutors to install what are some of the world’s largest machines, in the seas of the Moray Firth.
-Global said Nigg's involvement would help to secure work for more than 100 people.
-This contract will provide a very welcome boost to the local economy in Ross-shire and the wider Highland area.
+Siemens, one of the companies involved in the project, used Nigg Energy Park for assembling turbines from spring 2018.
+Components from all over Scotland and Europe, were delivered, stored and assembled into complete wind turbines.
+The firth’s usual ranks of oil rigs were joined by strange hybrid offshore wind farm construction vessels, part ocean-going barge, part jack-up rig.
+These load up with half a dozen Siemens turbines at a time, and sail out through the Sutors to install what are some of the world’s largest machines, in the seas of the Moray Firth.
+The contract provided a very welcome boost to the local economy in Ross-shire and the wider Highland area.

-As the wind farm is built, the Beatrice oil complex will be decommissioned and eventually removed, having reached the end of its hydrocarbon-producing life.
+As the wind farm was built, the Beatrice oil complex was decommissioned and removed, having reached the end of its hydrocarbon-producing life.

 Some 80% of Scotland’s land mass is under agricultural production, making the industry the single biggest determinant of the landscape we see around us.
 The numbers employed directly in agriculture have dropped by 40% in the forty years between 1976 and 2016 due to the increased size of machinery and efficiency improvements.